 But still, in the same manner, as a coin has two different sides, Artificial Intelligence mainly, not machine learning, has its disadvantages as well.
 Which further gives birth to the questions like – Is the Future Of Artificial Intelligence Tied To The Future Of Blockchain?
 Or, is Artificial Intelligence seriously taking over the jobs?
 One thing is for sure, Artificial Intelligence and machine learning algorithms will kill all the repetitive jobs.

 Both ML and AI have an extensive range of applicability in the manufacturing industry, from keeping the supply chain to making products on-time.
 The machine learning algorithms ensure a greater level of analysis and predictive accuracy in each phase of production.
 Apart from ensuring efficiency in production, it improves the other key metrics of manufacturing, as well.
 ML reduces the material consumption and lowers the wastage, improves preventive maintenance and MRO, enables condition monitoring processes, more relevant data to operations and finance, improving marketing and social media presence, and more.

 Everyone should note that many AI and ML systems are creating iterative and intuitive algorithms that transform based on results.
-Also, the system has a designing of continues learning and comes with more optimized outcomes after regular intervals.
+Also, the system has a designing of continuous learning and comes with more optimized outcomes after regular intervals.
 Transporting and manufacturing sectors have shown this, and more industries are queuing for the optimized results.
 Yes!
 Both AI and ML are revolutionizing in various industries.